Dark matter production from evaporation of regular primordial black holes: Conclusion

 We note that this work serves as a pilot study, opening up a wide array of compelling directions for future investigations.
-First, it is known that the emission spectra is most sensitive to the modified Hawking temperature and not the modified greybody factors \cite{Calza:2024fzo}, so it was a good approximation to utilize the blackbody approximation in this paper to remain generic, to provide analytical insights, and to keep track of the physics involved when comparing with the singular PBH case.
-Nevertheless, it could also be of some interest to include the greybody factors to obtain more refined accuracy once a specific metric is chosen.
-Second, we conservatively considered the standard radiation dominated Universe for RPBH formation which typically leads to negligible BH's spin \cite{Chiba:2017rvs,DeLuca:2019buf}.
-A potential direction is to consider RPBH with high spin which could be possible in a nonstandard thermal history such as early matter domination \cite{Harada:2017fjm}.
+First, we assumed that the initial mass of RPBH is the same as that of singular PBH.
+The linear dependence of initial PBH mass on Hubble horizon mass is likely a robust expectation as the latter sets the mass scale for various physical phenomena in the early Universe, while the proportional constant $\gamma$ captures the details of particular models.
+We chose this factor to be $\sim\mathcal{O}(1)$ as we tried to be agnostic about specific formation models.
+A more dedicated model-dependent study regarding the formation of RPBH is needed to specify more accurately the proportional constant $\gamma$, which could affect some of the results presented here.
+Our equations keep track of this parameter so that the results could be updated conveniently and one can easily see the levels of dependence on this constant.
+Second, while both the original chosen RBH metrics and the modified versions introduced in our paper were constructed mainly based on desirable phenomenological features, it is interesting to explore possible realization of such scenarios from a more theoretically motivated viewpoint.
+Our framework applies to any static, spherically symmetric RBH model which admits self-similar evaporation.
+Third, it is known that the emission spectra is most sensitive to the modified Hawking temperature and not the modified greybody factors \cite{Calza:2024fzo}, so it was a good approximation to utilize the blackbody approximation in this paper to provide analytical insights and to keep track of the physics involved when comparing with the singular PBH case.
+An extension of our work could be to include the greybody factors to obtain more refined accuracy once a specific, well-motivated metric is chosen.
+Fourth, we conservatively considered the standard radiation dominated Universe for RPBH formation which is expected to lead to negligible BH's spin \cite{Chiba:2017rvs,DeLuca:2019buf}.
+A potential direction is to consider RPBH with high spin which may be possible if they form in a nonstandard thermal history such as early matter domination \cite{Harada:2017fjm}.
 Due to angular momentum conservation, spinning RPBH could alter the allowed parameter space for high-spin DM particles.
-Fourth, we aimed to remain generic in this paper by working with a monochromatic mass function.
-Specific models of RPBH formation could lead to specialized forms of extended mass function that deserves further exploration.
+Fifth, as a starting point, we assumed an almost monochromatic mass function.
+Specific models of RPBH formation could lead to specialized forms of extended mass function that deserve further exploration.
 Finally, as self-similar ultra-light RPBHs no longer exist now, the GW backgrounds associated with their formation, merger, or evaporation could be our best hope to probe them.
 As we showed in this paper, the allowed parameter space for the scenario of DM production from evaporation of RPBHs could be shifted by many orders of magnitude compared to the singular PBH case.
 A detailed study of GW therefore offers a compelling way to simultaneously resolve the DM problem and observationally discriminate regular and singular black holes.
-These topics are left for future works.
+These exciting topics are left for future works.